AlasooLab/onboarding/resources/nextflow.md

 Key advantages of using Nextflow workflows over standard SLURM for executing workflows:
 * All of the software dependencies are contained within one or more Docker containers, no need to install any software!
-* No need to manually track, which jobs have already completed and which ones you still need to run.
+* No need to manually keep track of the jobs have already completed and the ones you still need to be run.

 ## Step 1 - log into the HPC